JeronimoRepetto/AIEspressoCoffee/README.md

-# Virtual Assistant
+# AI Espresso Coffe
-This repository contains the code for AIExpressoCaffe
+This repository contains the code for AI Espresso Coffe

 ## Setup
 To run the project, you need to: